Welcome to the Mid-Willamette Bird Alliance!

 Hesthavn welcome sign

-Hesthavn Nature Center started life as a barn, and now it offers a museum with taxidermied birds, Bluebird Trail and other exhibits, and a classroom.
-It will be open to the public for special events.
-The grounds include trails, bird feeders, and a native plant garden and are open are open from dawn to dusk everyday.
-Meadow restoration is one step in the long-term goal of restoring all habitats.
+Hesthavn Nature Center began as a barn and now includes a museum with taxidermied birds, Bluebird Trail and other exhibits, and a classroom.
+The grounds feature trails, bird feeders, and a native plant garden.
+Open daily from dawn to dusk.
+Meadow restoration is part of the long-term habitat restoration goal.
 Admission is free!

 Join Us!